bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 The command really is designed to be customised, so if you're going to use the command for real, you'll need to build yourself a `~/.linkify-config.mjs` file.

 The Git repo contains two examples to get you started, the first is a simple starter example:

-**BART: I fixed a typo in here that you might want to fix in GitHub - it said daringfirebill instead of daringfireball**

 ```javascript
 // Example Linkifier Customisation Module - Minimal